cap-js/docs/node.js/queue.md

 Using the persistent queue, the to-be-emitted message is stored in a database table within the current transaction, therefore transactional consistency is guaranteed.

-::: details You can use the following configuration options:
+::: details You can use the following configuration options (listed with their respective default value):

 ```json
 {